 - Has indexed birth, marriage and death records from Zieluń parish in gmina Lubowidz, Mazowieckie province, from 1822-1912, linked to scans in Metryki.
 Note that the range of indexed years is broader at this site than what’s available on Geneteka.
 To navigate between births, marriages and deaths, click on the icons of the star (births), wedding rings (marriages), and cross (deaths) located between the column with the years and the column with the names.

 - This group is indexing records for the parishes of Jaminy, Krasnybór, Sztabin, Bargłów Kościelny, and others in Augustów county, Podlaskie.
-Select from the drop-down menu of parishes (“Parafie”) on their home page to get to the indexes.
+The search form for their indexes is found here: http://search.jzi.org.pl/geneo/.